maheshsabnis/DxcJuly2021New/Readme.md

 	- API Proxy COde
 	- Microsoft Identity Platform (.NET 5)
 		- User / Role Based Secueity with Policy BAsed Authentication
+			- Microsoft.AspNetCore.Identity.EntityFramneworkCore
+				- An integration between ASP.NET COre Identity and EF Core
+					- IdentityUser
+						- Used to Define Schema for USer in Database, AspNetUsers Table
+						- Id, Name, Email, PasswordHash, etc.
+					- IdentityRole
+						- Used to define sschema for Application Roles, AspNetRoles Table
+					- IdentityClaims, IdentityTokens, etc
+				- IdentityDbContext
+					- Derived from IdentituDbContext<IdentityUser,IdentityRole, IdentityClaims, IdentityTokens>
+						- This class is used to to generate Identity database using EF Core Code-First Migration
+				- UserManager<IdentityUser>
+					- USer Management
+						- CReate, Update, Delete, Read USers
+						- Assign Role to / Roles (.NET Core) to USer
+				- RoleManager<IdentityRole>
+					- Role Management CRUD
+				- SignInManasger<IdentityUser>
+					- Mange the USer SignIn using USer+Password
+			- Microsoft.AspNetCore.Identity.UI
+				- The Package that represets the Razor Library that contains pages for Security / Identity `		- The AddAuthorization() Service method will allo to define Authriozation Policies for the Application
 		- Azure AD Integration (Recommended if app is deployed on Azure)

 			- OpenIdConnect
 		- Federated Security for Local / On-Premised AD
 	- Host BUilder Modification